 Dates: Thursday November 28th and Friday November 29th

-Location: NAVER LABS Europe, 6 Chemin de Maupertuis, 38240 Meylan (Grenoble, France)
+Location: NAVER LABS Europe, 6 Chemin de Maupertuis, 38240 Meylan (Grenoble, France).
+By invitation only.

 Remarkable results in computer vision, reinforcement learning, scene understanding and related fields have led to being able to equip robots with AI components so they can operate in the real world.
 This is a significant shift from the highly-controlled environments they had previously been restricted to, as well as the very clearly defined tasks they were able to undertake in these environments.
 In the not-too-distant future, we expect that further advances in AI will integrate robots and our interaction with them, into our everyday lives.